geerlingguy/ansible-role-jenkins/README.md

 The system hostname; usually `localhost` works fine.
 This will be used during setup to communicate with the running Jenkins instance via HTTP requests.

+    jenkins_setup_docker: false
+    jenkins_setup_packer: false

+Set these vars to true if you want to setup docker and packer on your machine with jenkins.

+    docker_hub_username: "your.docker.hub.username"
+    docker_hub_password: "your.docker.hub.password"

+Override above vars to supply your teams jenkins username:password for https://docker-hub.grofer.io, get these credentials from infra team if you don't have already.

     jenkins_home: /var/lib/jenkins

 The Jenkins home directory which, amongst others, is being used for storing artifacts, workspaces and plugins.
 This variable allows you to override the default `/var/lib/jenkins` location.